Policy Against Discrimination, Harassment, and Related Interpersonal Violence

 • Employee Assistance Program

-Exempt Employee: An Employee who is neither a Confidential Employee nor a Responsible Employee.
-Exempt Employees include the Chief Diversity Officer and professional staff within the Office for Diversity and Inclusion, as well as staff within the University’s African American Cultural Center, Asian American Cultural Center, Puerto Rican and Latin American Cultural Center, Women’s Center, Rainbow Center; Ombuds Office; and professional staff within Student Health and Wellness Health Promotion.
-Exempt Employees will offer Students and Employees information about resources, support and how to report incidents of Prohibited Conduct to law enforcement and the University.
-Exempt Employees will only report the information shared with them to the University if the student and/or Employee requests that the information be shared (unless someone is in imminent risk of serious harm or a minor).
-While Exempt Employees do not have the ability to implement supportive measures in response to a disclosure, they will provide information about how Students and Employees may receive such measures.
+Designated Confidential Employee: An employee who is designated by the University as confidential for the purposes of providing services to persons related to disclosures of potential violations under this policy.
+Designated Confidential Employees include the Chief Diversity Officer and professional staff within the Office for Diversity and Inclusion, as well as staff within the University’s African American Cultural Center, Asian American Cultural Center, Puerto Rican and Latin American Cultural Center, Women’s Center, Rainbow Center; Ombuds Office; and professional staff within Student Health and Wellness Health Promotion.
+Designated Confidential Employees will offer students and employees information about resources, support and how to report incidents of Prohibited Conduct to law enforcement and the University.
+Designated Confidential Employees will only report the information shared with them to the University if the student and/or employee requests that the information be shared (unless someone is in imminent risk of serious harm or a minor).
+Designated Confidential Employees do not have the ability to implement measures in response to a disclosure.
+They will provide information about how students and employees may receive such measures.

-Responsible Employee: Any Employee who is not a Confidential Employee or Exempt Employee, and certain categories of student employees.
-Responsible Employees include (but are not necessarily limited to) Faculty and Staff, Resident Assistants, Post- Doctoral Research Assistants, Graduate Teaching Assistants, Graduate Research Assistants, and any student-employees serving as Campus Security Authorities (CSAs) when disclosures are made to any of them in their capacities as Employees.
+Responsible Employee: Any employee who is not a Confidential Employee or Designated Confidential Employee, and certain categories of student employees.
+Responsible Employees include (but are not necessarily limited to) Faculty and Staff, Resident Assistants, Post- Doctoral Research Assistants, Graduate Teaching Assistants, Graduate Research Assistants, and any student-employees serving as Campus Security Authorities (CSAs) when disclosures are made to any of them in their capacities as employees.

 Aside from the reporting responsibilities set forth above, all members of the campus community are encouraged to report any conduct which they become aware of and which they believe in good faith to have been a violation of this policy, and as to which they do not have an obligation to report as set forth above.

-This encouragement does not apply to Confidential and Exempt Employees and is subject to limitations necessary to preserve confidentiality and privacy.
+This encouragement does not apply to Confidential and Exempt Designated Confidential Employees and is subject to limitations necessary to preserve confidentiality and privacy.

-VIII.
+VII.
 COMPLAINANT OPTIONS FOR REPORTING PROHIBITED CONDUCT

 A Complainant may choose to report to the University and/or to law enforcement when alleged Prohibited Conduct may also constitute a crime under the applicable laws.
 These two reporting options are not mutually exclusive.
 Therefore, Complainants may choose to pursue both the University process and the criminal process concurrently.
 The University will support Complainants in understanding, assessing and pursuing these options.